SCECcode/CFM_web/README.md

     `run-as-httpd`, for installing and starting up the web service

-Data preprocessing instruction are in doc/ and the scripts are in schema/scripts
+Data preprocessing instructions are in doc/ and the scripts are in schema/scripts

 ## Layout